KangaRoo1372/lierolibre/converter/README.md

 - mark the "LieroM8 plugin" option if your selected LWP file is compatible with LieroM8 (see more explanations below)
 - click the second "browse file" button (below the "LieroM8 plugin" option) and load the .txt "header" file from your HDD (which you can find in this directory)
 - click the "Convert" button
-- if the conversion is successful, the converted file will be saved on your HDD as "liero.cfg"
+- if the conversion is successful, the converted file will be saved on your HDD as "lierocfg.txt"

 There are two ways to run your CFG file with lierolibre: